localsite/localsite-delete/info/data/intro.md

 Database: postgresql://undefined:*********@undefined:5432/undefined
 Can't authenticate to database.

-To Do: Figure out how to hit the API rather than local postgresql database.
+Question: How would we hit the DataUSA API rather than a local postgresql database?

----

 Tried installing [datausa-api](https://github.com/DataUSA/datausa-api)